 Extradition is a complicated process with different rules for each jurisdiction.
 All suspects should hire counsel in both Nevada and the state or country where they are arrested in order to safeguard their rights and expedite the extradition process.29

-10. How do I fight illegal arrest warrants in Nevada?
+11. How do I fight illegal arrest warrants?

-Police may make mistakes and cut corners when investigating cases and arresting suspects.
-Therefore, defense attorneys should examine how a suspect’s arrest warrant was acquired and executed…
+Police sometimes make mistakes and cut corners when investigating cases and arresting suspects.
+Therefore, defense attorneys should examine how a suspect’s arrest warrant was acquired and executed.

 Then the attorneys can use that information to assert to the court that the police acted wrongly.
 Furthermore, they can argue that any incriminating evidence police acquired due to the misconduct should be excluded from the case.32 For instance: